 1. Compile All Brand Awareness

 If earning a spot on the shelf of that big box retail store is your brands ultimate retail goal, that buyer will want to get a sense of your credibility.
 Do you have press features, social media engagement or blog posts?
 Highlight them on your website and create a press page.
 For those face-to-face meetings with potential buyers, have that credibility ready and tangible by creating a physical pressbook to present on the spot.
+To increase growth of your business consider our retail marketing strategy consulting services as your companion.

 2. Use Social Media for Consumer Engagement